tkimball83/ansible-role-hermes/README.md

 ## Requirements

-This role requires Homebrew and Homebrew Cask to be installed
+This role requires homebrew and homebrew cask to be installed

 ## Role Variables